What happens on your smartphone once a US law banning the social media app TikTok takes effect on Sunday?

-It will depend on the actions of TikTok parent ByteDance, President-elect Donald Trump, and some of the largest tech giants in the US.
+It will depend on the actions of TikTok parent ByteDance, President Joe Biden, President-elect Donald Trump, and some of the largest tech giants in the US.

-What the law signed by President Joe Biden actually states is that it will no longer be legal for companies like Apple (APPL) and Google (GOOG, GOOGL) to allow users to download TikTok from their app stores, nor can cloud-storage companies like Microsoft (MSFT), Amazon (AMZN), and Oracle (ORCL) host the app.
+Here is what the law actually requires: It will no longer be legal for companies like Apple (APPL) and Google (GOOG, GOOGL) to allow users to download TikTok from their app stores, nor can cloud-storage companies like Microsoft (MSFT), Amazon (AMZN), and Oracle (ORCL) host the app.

 Penalties for violations range up to $5,000 for each access provided to a US user.

-“The practical effect is, in the short run, what's going to happen is new users won't be able to download the app in any of the marketplaces,” said Pepperdine University media and intellectual property law professor Victoria Schwartz.
+Instead "the practical effect is, in the short run, what's going to happen is new users won't be able to download the app in any of the marketplaces," added Pepperdine University media and intellectual property law professor Victoria Schwartz.

 "Now, all of a sudden, TikTok is essentially what we call an orphan program.
-It's super vulnerable to data breaches, to cyber hacking."
+It's super vulnerable to data breaches, to cyber hacking," Schwartz said.

-TikTok's millions of users, especially small business owners, are worried about whether they'll be able to continue to create content on the platform or save their content if the app is shuttered, Schwartz added.
+The immediate worry for TikTok's millions of users, especially small business owners, is whether they'll be able to continue to create content on the platform or save their content if the app is shuttered, Schwartz added.

 "In terms of content, under TikTok's licensing agreements, the intellectual property belongs to its content creators," Schwartz said.